Turtle Vents on Roofs: A Survival Guide for Utah Homeowners

 This is the question I get at almost every estimate: "Should I switch to a ridge vent?"
 It's a valid question.
 Ridge vents run along the entire peak of the roof and look very clean.
 But here's the thing about Utah—we get snow.
 Lots of it.

-I've seen cases in Park City where a heavy snowpack completely buries a ridge vent, effectively suffocating the attic.
+I've seen cases in high-elevation Utah neighborhoods where a heavy snowpack completely buries a ridge vent, effectively suffocating the attic.
 Turtle vents on the roof, however, sit a bit higher and are often placed just below the ridge.
 This helps them stay functional even when there's a few inches of powder up there.

 My personal take?
 If you have a long, straight ridge and you're in the valley (like Murray or West Valley), ridge vents are great.
 But if you have a complicated roof or you're up on the bench where the snow piles up, those reliable turtles are often the safer bet.

-• 02.Seal the Nails: Every nail head on that vent needs a dab of high-quality solar seal.
+- 02.Seal the Nails: Every nail head on that vent needs a dab of high-quality roof sealant.
 Utah's wind will find any dry nail hole eventually.

 Need a Ventilation Audit?